david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_ONNX_Support.md

 * A single model can use many external weights files.
 * Data of many tensors can be stored in a single external weights file (it is processed using offset and length values, which can be also saved in a model).

 The described mechanism is the only possibility to read weights from external files.
-The following input parameters of the ReadNetwork function overloads are NOT supported for ONNX models and should not be passed, or set as None:
+The following input parameters of the IECore.read_network() function overloads are NOT supported for ONNX models and should not be passed, or set as None:
 * weights

 Unsupported types of tensors: